 Powercoders is a coding academy for refugees.
 It consists of a coding bootcamp of 13 weeks and an internship that lasts 6 to 12 months.
-It all started in Switzerland.
 The ultimate goal of Powercoders is the permanent placement of trained refugees in IT-companies and IT-departments.
+While the project started in Switzerland, we now hope to grow and bring our impact to other cities across the world.

 It all started with a trip to the United States.
 The American government invited an entrepreneur of each European country.

-Founder Christian Hirsig met there two entrepreneurs, one with a cooking school for refugees, one with a coding academy for women.
+Founder Christian Hirsig met two entrepreneurs there, one with a cooking school for refugees, one with a coding academy for women.
 At this time, the refugee crisis in Europe was all over the news.
-Driven by the energy to help the idea of Powercoders was born.
+Driven by the energy to help, the idea of Powercoders was born.

 Yes.
 Refugees with B or F permits are considered almost like Swiss welfare recipients.
 The state wants them to be integrated, have a job and become independent.
 The same goes for temporarily-admitted foreigners with F status.